kamrik/IntroText/labs/lab_07_JSON.md

 Explore JSON & YAML:
 - Convert a simple CSV file to JSON
 - Add comments in YAML with keywords describing JSON data types (number, string, etc.)
-- Validate JSON and YAML files by parsing them
+- Validate JSON and YAML
 - Format files neatly (optional with VSCode)
 - Submit files through GitHub Classroom for automatic grading

 ---

 ## Submission Process
-Follow the assignment invitation link
+Follow the assignment invitation link:
 https://classroom.github.com/a/2EFJbUi9

 Please save your work in the following two files in the **root directory of your repository**: